kanishkaramesh007/Study-of-basic-digital-IC-s-and-verification-of-truth-tables-for-different-logic-gates-realization-/README.md

 /*
 Program to verify the truth table in quartus for the basic logic gates using Verilog programming.

-Developed by: DEVESH S
+Developed by: kanishka R S

-RegisterNumber:  23004345
+RegisterNumber:  212223050026
-*/

 ![Exp1 code](https://github.com/23004345/Study-of-basic-digital-IC-s-and-verification-of-truth-tables-for-different-logic-gates-realization-/assets/138849203/9f01cb8d-c48e-47e4-a807-7409000029d3)